qle002/WynisServerAudit/README.md

 Before running the script either you :

-    -'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser' before running the script in your powerhell console
+    -'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser' before running the script in your powershell console

     - Sign Wynis with your PKi https://devblogs.microsoft.com/scripting/hey-scripting-guy-how-can-i-sign-windows-powershell-scripts-with-an-enterprise-windows-pki-part-2-of-2/